World in Motion

-"World in Motion..." is a song by British musical group New Order (performed with the England national football team, credited as ENGLANDneworder).
+"World in Motion..." is a song by English band New Order (performed with the England national football team, credited as ENGLANDneworder).
 The song is New Order's only number-one song on the UK Singles Chart.
-It was produced for the England national football team's 1990 FIFA World Cup campaign, and features a guest rap by England footballer John Barnes and additional vocals by several members of the English team of 1990 and comedian Keith Allen, who had co-written the lyrics.
+It was produced for the England national football team's 1990 FIFA World Cup campaign and features a guest rap by England footballer John Barnes and additional vocals by several members of the English team of 1990 and comedian Keith Allen, who co-wrote the lyrics.

 Singer Bernard Sumner described the single to NME as "the last straw for Joy Division fans", noting how its upbeat sound had inverted their former band's famously gloomy image.
 The song was originally to be called "E for England", with lyrics that ran "E is for England, England starts with E / We'll all be smiling when we're in Italy", but the Football Association vetoed the title, realising that it sounded suspiciously like a reference to the drug ecstasy.
-After being internationally released, it was shown before the movie Die Hard 2.

 Song

 Origins

-The Football Association Press Officer at the time, David Bloomfield, who had been a fan of Joy Division, contacted Tony Wilson, the head of New Order's label Factory Records, with the suggestion that the band record a track for the forthcoming World Cup in Italy.
+The Football Association's (FA) press officer at the time, David Bloomfield, who had been a fan of Joy Division, contacted Tony Wilson, the head of New Order's label Factory Records, with the suggestion that the band record a track for the forthcoming World Cup in Italy.
 Without any hesitation, Wilson agreed.
 Bloomfield had seen and heard England's previous World Cup tunes and thought them uniformly dull, with the possible exception of the 1970 single, "Back Home".

 Bloomfield had been inspired by a track by Colourbox called "The Official Colourbox World Cup Theme", and he had noticed that the respected BBC Radio DJ John Peel occasionally played tracks by American football teams, deeming them good enough to play on his show without a hint of irony.

 Watching television one night, Bloomfield found himself watching Best and Marsh, a concoction of football chat and action clips.
 When the credits ran at the end of the programme, he noticed that the theme music was provided by New Order.
 In a eureka-like moment, he knew in an instant that he needed to contact Wilson and get the ball rolling.

-There was a bit of a stand off between the agent acting on behalf of the England squad and Wilson with Bloomfield acting to get the parties talking once more.
+There was a minor standoff between the agent acting on behalf of the England squad and Wilson with Bloomfield acting to get the parties talking once more.
 The players were by no means all willing to get involved.
 They were of the view that World Cup records were all dire and many did not want to be associated with a band that few of them were familiar with.
-Gary Lineker was an absentee, not wishing to add his support to the official track because he was working on his own World Cup single, the poorly received "If we win it all".